North Dakota town evacuates after oil train fire

 On Tuesday, investigators still could not get close to the burning train and officials said the cars would be allowed to burn out.

-Earlier, a spokeswoman for the North Dakota Department of Emergency Services said the last 50 wagons of the train had been uncoupled, but another 56 remained at risk.'Not if, when'
+Earlier, a spokeswoman for the North Dakota Department of Emergency Services said the last 50 wagons of the train had been uncoupled, but another 56 remained at risk.

 The derailment, after a collision involving another goods train, is reported to have happened near an ethanol plant.

 Cass County sheriff's office said it was "strongly recommending" that residents in parts of Casselton and anyone living five miles (8km) to the south and east evacuate.

 Mr McConnell said most residents had heeded that warning.

 "I drove in this morning and looked like most people had left," he told the Associated Press news agency.
 "There weren't a lot of lights on."

 Officials have said a change in weather patterns could expose residents to smoke and possible health hazards.